gwm17/Specter/README.md

 ## Using Specter
 Specter is simply a library framework for making a GUI data analysis program.
 In the Specter repository there is an example of a project using Specter (SpecProject) designed around the SESPS analysis pipeline at
 Florida State University.
 This can be used as a template from which more complex projects can be built.
 Typically, one would install Specter, and then create a separate project for the actual program.
-To link Specter and all the necessary include paths and library paths, add the Specter repository as a subdirectory to your CMake project and add Specter as a library to link to your project executable.
+To link Specter using

-If one wants to build the example project, set the CMake option BUILD_SPECPROJECT to On when running CMake for Specter.
-Otherwise, only the Specter library will be built.
+CMake, one can use the `find_package()` command.
+If the standard install is run, you will also need to pass the `PATHS <your_path_to_Specter>` argument to the `find_package()` command.
+See SpecProject README and CMakeLists for more details.

 Note that your project will need to copy the Assets folder (located in SpecProject) to the runtime location of your project executable.